 - Lower the flame (using if necessary, a flame diffusor) and cook for 40 minutes without lifting the lid.

 - Turn off the flame and let the rice rest a further 10 minutes without opening.

 - When ready remove the thyme, fluff the rice and served topped with toasted sesame seeds.

 It is generally recommended to wash rice, 3-5 times before using – so that any dust or dirt is discarded.
 Typically, brown rice should be soaked from 2-8 hours before cooking.

-This recipe is created by chef Jean Torné, who’ll soon be teaching our Wholefoods Essentials course.
-To find out more about this 6 week course with Jean, click here.
+This recipe is created by chef Jean Torné, who’ll soon be teaching Short Grain Brown Rice: The Essentials.
+To find out more about this online course, click here.